 Walking in NI - Download your walking mini guides

-Finally, the enchanting lakelands of Fermanagh are laced with a network of paths and tracks that allow for endless exploration, on terrain that is ideal for keen walkers and families alike.
+The enchanting Lakelands of Fermanagh are laced with a network of paths and tracks that allow for endless exploration, on terrain that is ideal for keen walkers and families alike.
 These trails help make Fermanagh the ideal getaway for walkers who love fine views and landscapes rich in wildlife and heritage.
-The 12 mile walk from Florence Court to Cuilcagh Mountain is a highlight in this region.
+The 12 mile walk from Florence Court to Cuilcagh Mountain, home to one of the largest expanses of blanket bog in Northern Ireland, is a highlight in this region.

 Download ‘A Guide to Walking in Northern Ireland’ For all the information you will need to sample the best of walking in Northern Ireland, including planning a walking trip to the Mournes, the Sperrins, the North Coast and Glens of Antrim, Fermanagh and/or Strangford.